richfaces/richfaces/TESTS.md

 JSF version Notes
 -----------------

-Some containers (JBoss AS, GlassFish, TomEE) bundle the JSF version in their distribution, however for Tomcat 6 and Tomcat 7, the JSF implementation needs to be bundled (by default, the version specified in RichFaces BOM will be used).
+Some containers (JBoss AS, GlassFish, TomEE) bundle the JSF version in their distribution, however for Tomcat 6, 7, and 8, the JSF implementation needs to be bundled (by default, the version specified in RichFaces BOM will be used).

 You can influence the version used during the test on Tomcats using the following Maven property: